zhangyu1818/use-flip/README.md

 #### Options

+- `dimensions?: 'width' | 'height' | true` - Specifies whether to animate width and/or height.
+If set to `true`, both width and height are animated.
-- `duration?: number` - The duration of the animation in milliseconds.
-Default is `300`.
+- `duration?: number` - The duration of the animation, in milliseconds.
+The default is `300`.
-- `easing?: string` - The CSS easing function to use for the animation.
-Default is `'ease'`.
+- `easing?: string` - The CSS easing function for the animation.
+The default is `'ease'`.
-- `animateDimensions?: boolean` - Whether to include width and height changes in the animation.
-Default is `false`.
+- `fill?: FillMode` - The fill mode of the animation, determining the styling of the element before and after the animation.
+The default is `'auto'`.

 ## Contributing